-The Company, in the normal course of business, makes payments on behalf of its employees for pensions, health care, employment and personnel tax which are calculated according to the statutory rates in force during the year, based on gross salaries and wages.
+The Group, in the normal course of business, makes payments on behalf of its employees for pensions, health care, employment and personnel tax which are calculated according to the statutory rates in force during the year, based on gross salaries and wages.
 Holiday allowances are also calculated according to the local legislation.
-The Company makes these contributions to the Governmental and private funds.
+The Group makes these contributions to the Governmental and private funds.
 The cost of these payments is charged to the Profit for the year in the same period as the related salary cost.
 No provision is created for holiday allowances for non-used holidays as according the local legislation the employer is obliged to provide condition for usage, and the employee to use the annual holiday within one year.
-This is also exercised as Company policy and according the historical data employees use their annual holiday within the one year legal limit.
-The Company does not operate any other pension scheme or post retirement benefits plan and consequently, has no obligation in respect of pensions.
-The Company has contractual obligation to pay to employees three average monthly salaries in Republic of Macedonia at their retirement date according the Collective agreement between the Company and the Trade Union of the Company, for which appropriate liability is recognized in the financial statements measured at the present value of three average monthly salaries together with adjustments incorporated in the actuarial calculation.
+This is also exercised as Group policy and according the historical data employees use their annual holiday within the one year legal limit.
+The Group does not operate any other pension scheme or post retirement benefits plan and consequently, has no obligation in respect of pensions.
+The Group has a legal obligation to pay to employees two average monthly salaries in Republic of Macedonia at their retirement date, for which appropriate liability is recognized in the consolidated financial statements measured at the present value of two average monthly salaries together with adjustments incorporated in the actuarial calculation.
+Further to the legal obligation the Company has contractual obligation to pay to employees three average monthly salaries in Republic of Macedonia at their retirement date according the Collective agreement between the Company and the Trade Union of the Company.
+Accordingly, appropriate liability for one additional salary for the Company's employees is recognized in the consolidated financial statements measured at the present value of one average monthly salary together with adjustments incorporated in the actuarial calculation.
 The defined benefit obligation is calculated annually by independent actuaries using the projected unit credit method.
 The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows using interest rates of high quality bonds that are denominated in the currency in which the benefits will be paid.
-In addition, the Company is not obligated to provide further benefits to current and former employees.
+In addition, the Group is not obligated to provide further benefits to current and former employees.